What's a Good MCAT Score?

 MCAT Test Prep Resources

-• Free MCAT Practice Test (with practice bundle): Establish a baseline for your MCAT studies by taking a realistic practice test.
-After signing up, you’ll also receive 30-day access to our new study planning calendar, a Qbank with 230 questions, and learning modules.
+• Free MCAT Practice Test (with starter pack): Establish a baseline for your MCAT studies by taking a realistic practice test.
+After signing up, you’ll also receive 30-day access to our new study planning calendar preview, a Qbank with 230 questions, and learning modules.

 • Free Study Plans for the MCAT: Plan out your MCAT studies with our expertly curated MCAT study plans.
 Choose from our 6-month MCAT study plan, 3-month MCAT study plan, 2-month MCAT study plan, or 1-month MCAT study plan, depending on your exam date.